 “We wanted to minimize the disruption to the residents,” Kenan Bigby, a project manager at Trinity Financial, said.

-All “Old Rowe” residents were first moved into the new building, said Rhonda Caldwell, property manager for Rowe Apartments, adding that management has now begun offering public housing units to those on the wait list for the old building.
+All “Old Rowe” residents were first moved into the new building done by the best and experienced custom home builder, said Rhonda Caldwell, property manager for Rowe Apartments, adding that management has now begun offering public housing units to those on the wait list for the old building.
 Caldwell said that many residents of New Rowe are elderly or disabled, and that the new building facilitates their needs better.
 She added that many had expressed concern about safety in the old building, which featured poor air conditioning and heating, as well as a malfunctioning elevator.

 So far, reactions to how the building turned out been overwhelmingly positive, Bigby said, adding that Trinity Financial worked with residents during design planning.
 He said that Trinity Financial is also happy with the final result.